DavidGugea/Mastering-Object-Oriented-Python-Programming/README.md

 Test.test_static_method() # Output : You've called the static method
 ```

 Class methods are methods that can also be called either by the class itself or by instances of the class.
-It needs one argument as the first argument, and that is the class itself ( ```cls``` ).
+It needs one argument as the first argument, and that is the class itself ( ```mcs``` ).
 In order to build a class method you will need the ```@classmethod``` decorator.

 Example: